Lakshya123-cyber/Introduction/README.md

   <b>Lakshya Raikwal</b>
 </h1>

 Hiya!
 I'm Lakshya Raikwal, a student currently living in Singapore.
-I'm currently the president of GIIS Tech Club, and learning programming through small projects on the side.
+I'm the current president of GIIS Tech Club, and learning programming through small projects on the side.

 <br>